chebro1eu/ChatWithYourYoutubeVideo/README.md

-# chatwithyouryoutubevideo
+# Chat With Your Youtube Video

-chatwithyouryoutubevideo is a web app that allows you to extract valuable information from YouTube video transcripts and answer questions based on that content.
+Youtube GPT is a web app that allows you to extract valuable information from YouTube video transcripts and answer questions based on that content.
 Additionally, it offers a keyword extractor to generate keywords from YouTube transcripts and suggest related videos (work in progress).

 ## Features